- Home

 This signature certifies that the account was reconciled (verified) and reviewed for the accounting period.
 The documentation of the review must be maintained in an accessible location for current year plus 2 years.

-If the department has original documentation (such as corporate card receipts and statements) that supports the reconciliation then it must be kept, in an accessible location for 7 years.
+If the department has original documentation (such as corporate card receipts and statements) that supports the reconciliation then it must be kept, in an accessible location for the appropriate period of time as defined in GAP 200.240 Retention Period of Accounting Documents.
 If the department only has copies and the originals are maintained centrally (such as vendor invoices, Travel Expense Forms, Miscellaneous Reimbursement Form, phone bills, etc.) then the decision to keep copies is a matter of departmental procedure.

 III.
 Procedure

 Perform transaction verification by reviewing via SAP (either on-line or by printing an SAP report) the documentation for items such as Journal Vouchers, Purchase Orders, payroll charges, vendor invoices, and Accounts Payable Check Requests.
-When paper copies have been received or kept they should also be matched against the transactions posted to the cost object.
-Examples of paper copies, which may be received or kept, are Miscellaneous Reimbursement Form, Travel Expense Form, Accounts Payable Check Request, Bursar Receipt, Experimental Subject Payment Form, vendor invoices, telephone bills, etc.
+If paper or digital copies have been received or kept they should also be matched against the transactions posted to the cost object.
+Potential examples of paper copies include Miscellaneous Reimbursement Form, Travel Expense Form, Accounts Payable Check Request, Bursar Receipt, Experimental Subject Payment Form, vendor invoices, telephone bills, etc.

 Through the verification process, all charges posted to a cost object are reviewed to determine that they are appropriately charged to the cost object and the proper G/L account was used.
 Any errors found are to be corrected before the close of the accounting period following the period the charge was processed.